code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

   than C when using OpenMP loop-based constructs.
 - C has its limitations, but is in general simpler to code for, and can interoperate easily with C++.
-- Performance od C and Fortran is similar when both are used correctly, so is not a discriminating factor.
+- Performance of C and Fortran is similar when both are used correctly, so is not a discriminating factor.

 Python coding style